flofuerst/discord-calendar-bot/README.md

 # discord-calendar-bot
-Calendar discord bot which displays upcoming events based on an exported apple iCalendar
+Calendar discord bot which displays upcoming events based on an exported .ics-file.